top of page

 Shells

-Avoid painted shells, these are toxic and if the paint chips off and is consumed this can make your crab very sick.
-All natural shells are safe and preferred by hermit crabs.
+Avoid using painted shells, as they are toxic.
+If the paint chips and is ingested, it can cause severe illness in your crab.
+Natural shells are safe and are preferred by hermit crabs.

 Shell preferences -